svallero/igwn-kube-lvalert/README.md

 # igwn-kube-lvalert
-Lvalert deployment on Kubernetes on premises.
+Lvalert deployment on Kubernetes cluster on premises.
 It was developed for a Kubernetes cluster managed by Rancher on OpenStack.
 Some details might change for different Cloud providers.
 For instance, you might need to adjust the StorageClass for persistent volumes.

 **TODO:**
 - external IP provisioning and certificate handling